euberdeveloper/sim-security-in-mind/src/markdowns/preferences.md

 ### Info

 The info button is used to display information about the current page.
 The information is displayed in a dialog.

+## Import and export

+The preferences can be imported and exported as json files.
+The import and export buttons are located in the preferences page.
+* To export a file, just click on the export button and the json file will be downloaded.
+* To import a file, click on the import button and select the json file to import, the current preferences will be immediately overwritten.